crunchysteve/SoleBot/README.md

 #Another Stage in the working Prototype

 20241212-1835AEDT: The "Markmothersburg" now has a 24v power supply, a MIDI interface and a housing.
-Just waiting for the 5v buck converter to arrive and I can start wirring it up.
+Just waiting for the 5v buck converter to arrive and I can start wiring it up.
 Pictures...

 ![SoléBotLidded](https://github.com/user-attachments/assets/9c6db680-a43c-4a7f-b671-45194a8aac0b)
 ![SoléUnledded](https://github.com/user-attachments/assets/205b902c-3f0b-4b2c-b485-7c083a3434f6)

-All that's left is to wire up the MIDI receiver and hook it up to the drums. ("All that's left..." :rolleyes: )
+All that's left after tht is to wire up the MIDI receiver and hook it up to the drums.

 # Background

 Hi, I'm "Crunchy."
 (Steve to people among my family and friends.)

-As a semi-pro, live musician for close to 40 years of my 63 years alive, I've watched live bands, particularly electric bands at the pub music level, struggle to compete with DJs and recorded entertainment, because one paycheck is cheaper than two, three or "insert band size here" paychecks.
+As a semi-pro, live musician for close to 40 of my 63 years alive, I've watched live bands, particularly electric bands at the pub music level, struggle to compete with DJs and recorded entertainment, because one paycheck is cheaper than two, three or "insert band size here" paychecks.
 Drum machines, bands in boxes and Digital Audio Workstations have helped a little, and even swing, but the sounds in even the best drum machines, while dynamic, are often too perfect.
 Every hit, at a given velocity in a given drum set, sounds the same, unlike a human drummer.
 I want a system that has inherent, "human like" imperfections that make every stroke sound like a human played it, while still allowing a solo artist to perform to pre-recorded backing tracks, and I want this to be as affordable and accessible as anything in today's typical home studio.

 Hence, SoléBot, the solenoid operated drumming robot.
 The aim is to develop a multi-output control board that can drive solenoids to beat drums, cymbals and other percussion, as commanded by MIDI data from a drum machine or DAW.
 I envisage this control board being adaptable to other instruments, like bass guitar, too.
 I'll be occasionally demonstrating developments working on my youtube channel, too, in [this playlist](https://www.youtube.com/playlist?list=PLrngkZ75bHDKrJ51mYCRLDtqRJ-8iNQGl).